-The reverse unit is designed to ignore

-dirty track, dead spots on switches or minor short circuits without disrupting the engine operation, even at slow, prototypical speeds.
-Once the engine is placed on the track, the transformer throttle can be advanced.
-You will see that only the engine's lights come on and two dings from the sound system will chime followed by the air compressor pump sounds.
-The engine does not run.
-This is known as the RESET (see figure 2) state and is explained in more detail beginning on Page 5.
-The Proto-Sound® DCRU® will not power the motor until the throttle is turned OFF and then ON again.
-At this point, the engine will now function just like any other electronic or mechanical E-unit.
+The reverse unit is designed to ignore dirty track, dead spots on switches or minor short circuits without disrupting the engine operation, even at slow, prototypical speeds.
+Once the engine is placed on the track, the throttle on the transformer can be advanced.
+You will see that only the engine's lights come on and that only two dings of the Proto-Sound® bell occur followed by the blower sounds (on Proto-Sound® equipped 3-rail models).

-Figure 2: ProtoSound® DCRU® Cycle Phases
+Figure 2: DCRUTM Cycle Phases